emsif84/clustering_ecommerce/README.md

     * lowest purchase amount

 The clusters are distributed relatively evenly: 24% of customers are Occasional Shoppers, 23% are Inactive Premium Customers, 27% are Top Customers, and 26% are Frequent Low-Spenders.
+Based on the segment description, the following marketing objectives and activities can be derived:

 1. Occasional Shopper -> `Reactivation and increase engagement`:
     * Reminder-E-Mails